 When I was studying graphic design I met a Moroccan girl who became my roommate and very good friend.
-She had a French translation of the Quran that I borrowed at a moment where I had a lot of existential questions.
+She had a French translation of the Quran that I borrowed at a moment when I had a lot of existential questions.
 I found more answers than I even thought I needed in this sacred book and it led me to embrace Islam in 2001.

 So what does wearing a hijab means to you?
 What was your perception of hijab before becoming a Muslim and how is it impacting your life now that you are already one (of them)?

 As a non-Muslim ignorant of the teachings of Islam, the hijab represented oppression and the submission of women to men, as I thought it was a rule invented by males to control their wives and daughters.
 When I learned about Islam, I found out it was coming from God, as a way for those wearing hijab to be identified as women of faith and therefore be protected and respected.
 I really understood what it meant when I started wearing it.
-For me now, it means complying to Allah’s command.
+For me now, it means complying with Allah’s command.
 It has also become a means of resistance to standards of feminine beauty that demand more exposure.

 Tell us more about your art.
 What do you call that style of painting?

-Is/ Are your painting(s) a reflection, or impression(s) of your faith?
+Is/ Are your painting(s) a reflection or impression(s) of your faith?
 What message(s) do you want to send through your painting?
 What are your inspirations?

 How does painting, or your art connects you to your faith?

 I pay tribute to nature in every painting.
-Its recurrence is a reassuring reminder that hope, beauty, and benevolence continuously surround and embrace us, and ultimately, that Allah is omnipresent, merciful and generous beyond measure.
+Its recurrence is a reassuring reminder that hope, beauty, and benevolence continuously surround and embrace us, and ultimately, that Allah is omnipresent, merciful, and generous beyond measure.
 Painting is a way for me to express gratitude by celebrating the grandeur of Allah’s creation.

 I’m not really a trend follower and even though I like to wear beautiful clothes, I create my own ”fashion” based on what I think is right for a covered Muslim woman.
-In general I don’t resonate with the modest influencers or their view of what it means to be modest.
+In general, I don’t resonate with the modest influencers or their view of what it means to be modest.
 I don’t think anyone needs to be “influenced” when it comes to how we appear in public.

 For a closing statement, what does modesty means to you?

 First and foremost, modesty means to me the awareness of the divine presence at all times, and everywhere.
-That awareness should ultimately lead to behaving outwardly in respectful manner to oneself and others, not only in the way we dress but in the way we act and talk, and inwardly by avoiding what is displeasing to Allah.
+That awareness should ultimately lead to behaving outwardly in a respectful manner to oneself and others, not only in the way we dress but in the way we act and talk, and inwardly by avoiding what is displeasing to Allah.